By Michael Lanza

 #5 Replace Old Gear

-This is my only tip that costs money, and it won’t be feasible for everyone—or not immediately for everyone.
+This is my only tip that costs money, and it won’t be feasible for everyone—or not immediately, anyway.
 But new gear is generally lighter—and more comfortable, and sometimes even more durable—than old gear.
-As you can afford to, replace heavy, bulky, old gear with new stuff—it’s worth the investment in your personal pleasure.
+As you can afford to, replace heavy, bulky, old gear with new stuff.
+Consider it an investment in your personal pleasure.